 2. Canada

-There are several universities in Canada where you can study natural resource management, including the University of Northern British Columbia, Thompson Rivers University, University of Manitoba, Fleming College, and Vancouver Island University.
+There are several institutions in Canada where you can study natural resource management or related fields, including the University of Northern British Columbia, Thompson Rivers University, University of Manitoba, Fleming College, and Vancouver Island University.

 3. New Zealand

-Consider Lincoln University or the University of Canterbury if you want to study natural resource management in New Zealand.
+Consider Lincoln University, which offers the Master of Natural Resources Management and Ecological Engineering, or the University of Canterbury, which offers environmental science study options, if you want to study natural resource management-related fields in New Zealand.

 4. Sweden